Rohans1994/netflixReact/README.md

 - Create Redux store with userSlice
 - Update Profile API of firebase
 - Added onAuthStateChanged API of firebase
+- BugFix: Sign up user displayName and profile picture update
+- BugFix: if the user is not logged in then redirect from "/browse" to login page and vice versa
+- unsubscribed to onAuthStateChanged callback
+- Add hardcoded values to the constants file

 # Features